lacanoid/datalink/README.md

 Also to see how much of the standard can be implemented in high-level postgres (and pgperlu :), without having to resort to C. It currently doesn't do anything very useful.

-Implemented with a mix of plpgsql and plperlu.
-Perl is used for interfacing with curl and for uri handling.
+This extension uses a number of advanced PostgreSQL features for implementation, including jsonb, all sorts of triggers, plperlu...

 Currently, it implements the following:
 - SQL/MED DATALINK type